Appreciating Life’s Mysteries

 Kathleen

-This week’s challenge comes at the request of a technology manager I work with who wanted guidance on an all-too-common scenario: How to make decisions and communicate appropriately during times of crisis and high stress.
+This post was written at the request of a technology manager I work with who wanted guidance on an all-too-common scenario: How to make decisions and communicate appropriately during times of crisis and high stress.

 When something goes wrong—a major server outage, a system failure, or a missed deadline—how does one explain what’s happening, attempt to fix it and respond appropriately to managers when all they want to hear is that the problem has been fixed or the deadline will be met?
 In such situations, pressure mounts, and pretty soon the people trying to fix the problem want to throw up their hands and say, “I quit,” while the management continues to say, “Just fix it, now!”

-In times of high stress, people tend to behave in one of two ways.
+In times of high stress, people tend to behave in one of three ways.
 Some people go immediately into activation mode, that is, they jump in and attack the problem with a strong sense of urgency.
 Other people go immediately into analytical mode by collecting all the relevant information, analyzing the problem and only then coming up with a solution.
+And, some people disappear altogether due to an inability to deal with stressful situations.

 Interestingly enough, when the phones went back up and all the supervisors met to discuss what happened, everyone had something worthwhile to contribute, both those who immediately went to their phone representatives and those who spent time analyzing the problem.